 37. Property may be vested in Authority

-Where any money or other property derived from or held on behalf of a person of Aboriginal descent is in the possession of the Public Trustee or the Commissioner and no other provision is made for its disposal under this Part, and if after reasonable inquiry no person having a valid legal or moral claim has been ascertained that property may, if the Authority so agrees, be vested in the Authority by force of this section and the Authority shall thereupon hold the same subject to any trust that related thereto immediately prior to the vesting and the Authority shall be deemed to give an effectual discharge for the same.
+Where any money or other property derived from or held on behalf of a person of Aboriginal descent is in the possession of the Public Trustee or the CEO and no other provision is made for its disposal under this Part, and if after reasonable inquiry no person having a valid legal or moral claim has been ascertained that property may, if the Authority so agrees, be vested in the Authority by force of this section and the Authority shall thereupon hold the same subject to any trust that related thereto immediately prior to the vesting and the Authority shall be deemed to give an effectual discharge for the same.

+[Section 37 amended by No. 28 of 2006 s.
+349.]

 [38.
 Repealed by No. 98 of 1985 s.
 3.]

 Part V — Financial provisions